heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-3-glass-beads.md

     class MT,SPL,DE feature
 ```

-- **Merkle Trees**: Each bead contains a Merkle tree that verifies the state and lineage of its semantic content, ensuring data integrity and evolution tracking.
+- **Merkle Trees**: Each bead contains a Merkle tree that verifies the state and lineage of its semantic content, ensuring data integrity and evolution tracking [6].
-- **SPL Token Standard**: Built on the SPL, beads support on-chain operations like transfer, ownership, and metadata management.
+- **SPL Token Standard**: Built on the SPL, beads support on-chain operations like transfer, ownership, and metadata management [1].
-- **Dynamic Evolution**: Beads evolve as the player's inner cosmos grows, capturing layered, linked, and synthesized percepts and prototypes.
+- **Dynamic Evolution**: Beads evolve as the player's inner cosmos grows, capturing layered, linked, and synthesized percepts and prototypes [3].

 This dual-purpose architecture bridges human meaning-making and machine understanding, creating a sustainable ecosystem for personal knowledge development and AI training.

-## Hierarchical Merkle structure
+## Hierarchical Merkle Structure

-- **Component Trees**: Separate Merkle roots for metadata/data/references
+- **Component Trees**: Separate Merkle roots for metadata/data/references [6]
-- **Delta Commitments**: Store only changed components in new versions
+- **Delta Commitments**: Store only changed components in new versions [7]
-- **Lazy Hashing**: Compute hashes on-demand for inactive branches
+- **Lazy Hashing**: Compute hashes on-demand for inactive branches [7]

 ```mermaid
 graph TD